-About the Huber placed highlight at the beginning of this article remain valid today.
+The words of Max Huber, highlight at the beginning of this article remain valid today.
 All those who have long worked in service research will confirm.
-It is unfortunate that Mrs. Sternemann Hamburg has learned in November 1994 that her husband, Hans Sternemann, died March 2, 1944, at the age of 33 years in a military hospital Wolsk on the Volga, the news was still the definitive answer to the question she posed for years: What happened to him?
-The fact that the new arrival is that 50 years after the death of the person concerned is fortunately an exception.
+It is unfortunate that Mrs. Sternemann of Hamburg did not learned that in November 1994 that her husband, Hans Sternemann, died March 2, 1944, at the age of 33 years in a military hospital of Wolsk on the Volga, the news was nevertheless the definitive answer to the question she has been asking for years: What happened to him?
+The fact that the news did noy arrival until 50 years after the death of the person concerned is fortunately an exception.

 In 1958, the Government of the Federal Republic of Germany requested the Research Service of the German Red Cross to shed light on the fate of people missing in connection with the events of the Second World War.
 It was then following categories of persons: members missing the Wehrmacht, missing civilians (who had been detained or deported by a third State), and children wanted or looking for their parents.
 The Office of Research Munich Research Service of the German Red Cross still performs this task today.

-It should be emphasized that the search for missing persons had actually started immediately after the start of the war.
-Consequently, millions of information - some comforting, others overwhelming - have already been transmitted before 1958.
-We will trace briefly below the history of these research activities.
+It should be noted, however, that the searches for missing persons actually began immediately after the start of the war.
+Consequently, millions of pieces of information - some comforting, others overwhelming - were transmitted before 1958.
+We will briefly the history of these research activities below.

 1939 - Opening of the office "S" by the German Red Cross in Berlin